 All three Apache suitcases sport the same feature, so you don’t have to give up anything if you choose to pick up just one.
-They are all made of 100% ABS plastic, and have reinforced corners.
-I find their design very interesting – all of them are black, but feature accents of different color.
+They are all made of 100% ABS plastic and have reinforced corners.
+I find their design very interesting – all of them are black, but feature accents of different colors.
 Personally, I adore the black and blue one.

 There are two packing compartments in these suitcases.
 The top one sports a divider with a large mesh pocket, while the bottom one features elastic cross-straps and a smaller zippered pocket.
-Naturally, the Apache luggage has expandable capacity, as well as a secret compartment in that area.
+Naturally, the Apache luggage has an expandable capacity, as well as a secret compartment in that area.
 You can access it when your suitcase is closed and standing upright.

-Other equally important features include spinner wheel,s a retractable wheel handle with a push button and several carry handles.
+Other equally important features include a spinner wheel,s a retractable wheel handle with a push-button, and several carry-handles.
 Overall, this is one of the more affordable Olympia suitcases you can get, and it’s well worth the money.
 Plus, if you go for a larger size, the colorful accents will make it really easy to spot on the luggage belt, which is always a bonus in my book.

 The Whistler luggage is in a completely different league from the previous two.
 It’s much more expensive, but it justifies the price with its features.
 For one thing, these suitcases are made from Polycarbonate, which is the best and more durable material for hardside luggage.

-As if that wasn’t enough, these suitcases also feature chrome corner reinforcements, which significantly improves their overall durability.
+As if that wasn’t enough, these suitcases also feature chrome corner reinforcements, which significantly improve their overall durability.
 The dual spinner wheels give you great maneuverability of your luggage, while the push-button wheel handle allows you to steer them in any direction you want.

 The only thing that I don’t like on the Whistler is the high-shine finish.
 Polycarbonate luggage is prone to scuffs and scratches, and those are much more visible when you have such a shiny suitcase.
 But, slap a cover on it and you won’t have to worry about that at all.